pan header

 The Outstanding New Professional Award is designed to recognize the accomplishments of student affairs professionals with no more than three (3) years of experience within the profession.
 The committee will recognize the professional who have begun to develop their leadership skills and made significant contributions to the profession.

-The Erica Holloman Award
+The Erica J. Holloman Award

-The Erica Holloman Award is designed to honor a professional who has made significant personal and professional contributions to enhance the mission and vision of the Pan African Network.
+The Erica J. Holloman Award is designed to honor a professional who has made significant personal and professional contributions to enhance the mission and vision of the Pan African Network.
 This recognition was created in honor of our esteemed colleague Erica Holloman, who valiantly battled Triple Negative Breast Cancer.
 Prior to her transition, Erica bravely fought her battle while remaining committed to the development and care of the students she served.
 She was an active member of PAN/ACPA and served our profession in numerous capacities including Residence Director, Program Director of Graduate Student Affairs & Multicultural Programming, and Director of Student Life.

 Nominees can be graduate students or professionals.
 No minimum years of experience are required.